jacoblovins/google_books_search/README.md

 ## Description

-This book search application lets you keep track of your expenses online and offline.
-If you lose internet connection, no worries!
-This app will still record your expenses and when an internet connection is established, it will send all of the stored, offline data to the database to be permanently stored.
-By using a Mongodb database and Mongoose, the user is able to add any money they have gained or spent and keep track of their expenses by means of a clean, interactive chart.
-This app utilizes MongoDB, Mongoose, IndexedDb, Express, Express router, Node.js, and more.
+This book search application lets you search for any book google offers using their API.
+If you like a book that you see, you can either save it to look at it later or click view to go directly to the page on google books.
+This app will save all of your books and when you search, it will not display the duplicate books you have already saved.
+From your saved book list you can view the book on goole books or delete it from the list.
+This app uses a Mongodb database and Mongoose so that your saved list will always be there for you whenever you come back.
+This app utilizes React.js, Axios, MongoDB, Mongoose, Express, Express router, Node.js, and more.

 ## [Click Here to check it out!](https://young-woodland-55260.herokuapp.com/)